 Performance evaluations can be more comprehensive with tools like competency frameworks and 360-degree feedback.
 These approaches incorporate feedback from multiple sources to give you a well-rounded assessment of employee performance.

-Picture a software engineer who works in multiple teams within your organization.
-Generally, a software engineer gets feedback from their direct manager, but since this person is working in multiple teams, one single manager can’t perform a fair evaluation.
 This is where 360-degree feedback comes into play, it gathers feedback from managers, juniors, and even peers to give you a well-rounded view of the employee’s performance.
 This way you can evaluate the strengths and the areas that need improvement with more clarity.

 3. Data Insights, Dashboards, and Analytics